-If driving: From downtown Minneapolis, take Washington Avenue north to Plymouth Avenue North and turn east (right).
-Continue across the Plymouth Avenue North/8th Avenue Northeast bridge to Sibley Street Northeast, which is the entry point to Boom Island Park.
-Park in the Boom Island Park parking lot (Minneapolis Park Board pay parking lot) or park for free on the street across Plymouth Avenue from the park on nearby Sibley Street Northeast or nearby Ramsey Street Northeast.
+Directions: From downtown Minneapolis, take Washington Avenue north to Plymouth Avenue and take a right.
+Go across the river on the Plymouth Avenue Bridge to Boom Island Park.
+Park either in the Boom Island Park parking lot (a Minneapolis Park Board pay parking lot) or park for free on the street across Plymouth Avenue from the park on nearby Sibley Street Northeast or on nearby Ramsey Street Northeast.

 Map to hike start point: